Berg0162/Tacx-Virtual-Shifting/README.md

 <details>
 <summary>💡 <b>Research & Independence</b></summary>

-This project is <b>not affiliated with, endorsed by, or associated with any commercial virtual cycling platform or trainer manufacturer</b>.
+This project is <b>not affiliated with, endorsed by, or associated with any commercial  cycling platform or trainer manufacturer</b>.
 It is a <b>research and interoperability</b> initiative designed to explore ways to <b>increase the durability of legacy indoor bike trainers</b>.
 All development is conducted independently for <b>educational and experimental purposes</b>.